 Hot Spring Waterfall

-Originating from the KhaoSoi Dao Mountains, this waterfall is located in Chantaburi Province.
-The waterfall has 16 tiers, while trekking one must be careful of leeches.
-At each tier, surprisingly, scenic beauty is seen.
+Originating from the KhaoSoi Dao Mountains, this 16-tier waterfall is located in Chantaburi Province.
+At every tier, the scenic beauty at its peak mesmerizes the visitors, and surprisingly 15th level is best for swimming.

 Klong Plu Waterfall